mirecl/leaves-rs/README.md

 let preds_proba = model.predict_proba(features);
 ```

-> ❗The models `LGBMRegressor` and `LGBMRamker` will be executed in a similar manner.
+> ❗The models `LGBMRegressor` and `LGBMRanker` will be executed in a similar manner.

 ### 🤔 Supported framework